anvilglobaldynamics/torque/meta/api-docs/activate-organization.md

 ```

 ### db changes:
-updates the `collection-name` collection in db.
+updates the `organization` collection in db.